 - Substitution of a different UND course, which is not on the list of approved ES courses.

 - Submit your petitions on the official Essential Studies Committee Student Petition Form.

-- In your petition, clearly and specifically identify the particular Essential Studies Requirement involved, and give your reasons why you believe an exception is warranted.
-Please give careful thought to your reasons — relate them to UND's philosophy of Essential Studies — and provide a full explanation for the exception that you are requesting.
+- In your petition, clearly and specifically provide your reasons why you believe an exception is warranted.
+Please give careful thought to your reasons and provide a full explanation for the exception that you are requesting.

 - A complete current academic transcript must be attached.